03. Descriptive statistics

 "The following questions ask about you and your household.
 Are you now..."

-1 2 3 4 5 Married Widowed Divorced Separated Never married Show the answer
+1 2 3 4 5 Married Widowed Divorced Separated Never married -

 - Summary statistics is used to obtain quick summaries of variables.